HAHAYOUDEAD/Jump/README.md

 # Jump
-Mod for The Long Dark that let's you jump!
+Mod for The Long Dark that lets you jump!

 New and improved iteration (previously by DigitalZombie)
 # About